JeffersonLab/g4home/d_use.md

 # How to use Geant4 on your local machine using CVMFS

-If you have access to a CVMFS client and your OS platform is supported, you can load the latest version of Geant4 (currently {{ site.latestg4 }}) with the following commands:
+If you have access to a CVMFS client and your OS platform is supported, you can load Geant4 with the following commands:

 ```shell